FortAwesome/wordpress-fontawesome/README.md

 While that might be a little bit of a hassle, at least it's clear and obvious and you know who to go to to resolve the problem.
-Not like the lawless days when every plugin and theme tried to load its own version of Font Awesome and everyone crossed their fingers hoping it just worked, and when it didn't, you weren't sure why.
+Not like the lawless days when every plugin and theme tried to load its own version of Font Awesome and everyone crossed their fingers hoping it just worked, and when it didn't, weren't sure why.

-Now suppose that Radiance and Shuffle have compatible requirements, and that they make no particular requirement about the method---i.e. they're content with either webfont or svg.
+Now suppose that Radiance and Shuffle have compatible requirements, and that they make no particular requirement about the method---that is, they're content with either webfont or svg.
 Well, then, if you as the web site owner prefer to use SVG, just make that selection and save those changes.
 Your SVG requirement will satisfy Radiance, Shuffle, and your own preference.
 Anywhere that you or those components place icons, they'll be rendered as SVG.